trezor/trezor-suite/README.md

 ```

-You can also build your own custom process.
+You can also build your own custom extraction process.
 Just make sure that the JSON file containing the messages matches following format:
 ```json
 [
     {